necator9/icinga2/README.md

 | `ICINGAWEB2_MODULE_GRAFANA_PASSWORD` | - | grafana password (must be specified) |

-InfluxDB and Grafana secrets must be specified if they are enabled (no default values).
+When InfluxDB and Grafana are enabled their secrets must be specified (no default values).

 # Examples